LiMeii/angular-seed-project/README.md

 This project buil based on Angular5.0 and Webpack3.10.0

-It's mainly used for my learing and pratice
+It's mainly used for my learning and practice

 # usage